Things to know before visiting Greece

 Everyone should visit Greece as it is a place where you can find everything packed together: from ancient ruins to beautiful islands where to spend your holiday.
 I advise you to visit Greek country because is a unique place with lots of history behind!
 No matter if you choose to go in the capital or on a remote island, for sure there will be many things to see and experience!

 Where is Greece located?

 Also known as the Hellenic Republic, the country is located in the south part of Europe, bordering with Macedonia, Albania, Turkey, and Bulgaria.

 Greece is the 97th largest nation in the world and one of the most important ancient sites.

 How big is Greece

 Greece is not a very big country.
 It has about 51.000 square miles divided between mainland and islands.
 When you visit Greece you have plenty of islands to choose from.
 More exactly, there are more than 1.000 islands in the Ionian and the Aegean Sea belonging to this nation.

-From Athens, which is Greece capital, you can reach most of the main islands in about an hour with an airplane.
+From Athens, which is Greece capital, you can reach most of the main islands in about an hour with a plane.
 If you choose to travel by ferry then it might take you much longer, somewhere between 3 to 10 hours, depending on the distance.